Bira/octopus-carnival/_drafts/wir-mm3-4e-cloaker.md

 Cloakers are Large Aberrant Magical Beasts with Darkvision.
 Their ground speed is a pitiful 2 (clumsy), but their flight speed is 8.
-Despite being aberrant there's nothing in their lore linking them to the Far Realm - you could make them Natural or give them another more appropriate origin without changing anything else.
+Despite being aberrant there's nothing in their lore linking them to the Far Realm.
+If you wanted, you could make them Natural or give them another any other origin without changing anything about their stats.

 ### Cloaker Ambusher